-32. This means that Flow's statement "This price is nearly between the price is nearly between the price is nearly between the price between the pric for the services provided by ABC Trenching company.

-DRAFT DETERMINATION REGARDING RFI # 11 questions C) AND D):

-- 33. Flow is required to provide detailed breakdown of the costs for the installation of a control (equipment purchase price, cost of spares, import duty and installation labour, all stated separately). - 34.
-Flow is required to provide evidence that the price for the installation of a , as quoted in Word document named , is effectively the price that Flow has paid

-- 35. In absence of the information requested above demonstrating that a different cost input is appropriate, Flow is required to apply the cost input of sectors for the installation of a sectors, as estimated for FLLRIC modelling in 2014. - 36.
-In response to the Draft Determination, Flow submitted that it is a rare occurrence that a network operator will procure materials and services in the manner that is fully consistent with the unit costs of a hypothetical cost model. - 37.
-Flow also submitted that it conducted a further search for more back up evidence, and it was able to find an invoice for a 2017 JRC-12 Manhole deployed in asphalt, which was presented as confidential attachment for the search of the cover, which Flow argued is currently deployed at a cost of around Cl\$800.
-Flow further claimed that the cost in 2017 of a JRC-12 Manhole was significantly above Cl\$ plus a share of the mobilization found in the invoice at a cost.
+32. This means that Flow's statement "This price is nearly higher than the price estimated for FLLRIC modelling in 2014" cannot be verified.
+DR AFT DETERMINATION REGARDING RFI # 11 questions C) AND D): 33 Flow is required to provide detailed breakdown of the costs for the installation of a JJ. (equipment purchase price, cost of spares, import duty and installation labour, all stated separately).
+34. Flow is required to provide evidence that the price for the installation of a , as quoted in Word document named , is effectively the price that Flow has paid for the services provided by ABC Trenching company.
+The time of the provided by the original ground and the original ground ground and the original ground and the original ground gr 35.
+In absence of the information requested above demonstrating that a different cost input is appropriate, Flow is required to apply the cost input of , as estimated for FLLRIC modelling in 2014.
+36. In response to the Draft Determination, Flow submitted that it is a rare occurrence that a network operator will procure materials and services in the manner that is fully consistent with the unit costs of a hypothetical cost model.
+That are drift education a hypothesistal education 37.
+Flow also submitted that it conducted a further search for more back up evidence, and it was able to find an invoice for a 2017 JRC-12 Manhole deployed in asphalt, which was presented as confidential attachment.
+Flow claimed that this particular purchase involved a deployment without the cover, which Flow argued is currently deployed at a cost of around CI\$800.
+Flow further claimed that the cost in 2017 of a JRC-12 Manhole was significantly above CI\$ plus a share of the mobilization found in the invoice at .

-38. Flow therefore applied the average of the proposed figures in cells and spreadsheet, as follows:

-- 39. In response to the Draft Determination, C3 noted the reference by Flow in its reply to costs per unit of between Cl\$800 and Cl\$2,100, plus mobilisation costs.
-C3 submitted, for comparison, a recent invoice paid by C3 in respect of manhole construction, showing a cost per unit of Cl\$750.00.
-C3 argued that it appears therefore that the costs claimed by Flow are significantly exaggerated. - 40.
-The Office notes the following:

-42. Furthermore, Flow's submission of an invoice related to the purchase of one item in 2017 that is labelled as does not provide an explanation as to whether that single item is directly related to the provision of duct access services to C3 nor whether the item refers to the costs of an and/or (or (or (cost))).
+38. Flow therefore applied the average of the proposed figures in cells in the spreadsheet, as follows: • 39.
+In response to the Draft Determination, C3 noted the reference by Flow in its reply to costs per unit of between CI\$800 and CI\$2,100, plus mobilisation costs.
+C3 submitted, for comparison, a recent invoice paid by C3 in respect of manhole construction, showing a cost per unit of CI\$750.00.
+C3 argued that it appears therefore that the costs claimed by Flow are significantly exaggerated.
+40. The Office notes the following: a) for revised in cell in the spreadsheet, Flow has proposed to apply the average of the following two values taken from the FLLRIC model: corresponding to the costs related to in cell in tab - corresponding to the costs related to or in tab . in cells b) For revised in cell in the spreadsheet, Flow has proposed to apply the average of the following two values taken from the FLLRIC model: - corresponding to the costs related to in cell in tab in tab , and - corresponding to the costs related to in cell in tab .
+41. The Office considers that Flow has inappropriately applied the costs related to and and to calculate the costs related to respectively in cells and in the spreadsheet.
+42. Furthermore, Flow's submission of an invoice related to the purchase of one item in 2017 that is labelled as does not provide an explanation as to whether that single item is directly related to the provision of duct access services to C3 nor whether the item refers to the costs of and/or and/or (or